malvag/distributed-ml-bench/README.md

 kubectl logs whalesay
 ```

-If you want to get the details of a single pod with the raw yaml, then enter the following command
+If you want to get the details of a single pod with the raw YAML, then enter the following command

 ```bash
 kubectl get pod whalesay -o yaml